Shanghai Animation Film Studio

-Shanghai Animation Film Studio (上海美術電影製片廠 (上海美术电影制片厂, Shànghǎi Měishù Diànyǐng Zhìpiānchǎng)), also known as SAFS (美影廠 (美影厂, Měi Yǐng Chǎng)), is a Chinese animation studio based in Shanghai, China, as part of the Shanghai Film Group Corporation.
+Shanghai Animation Film Studio (上海美術電影製片廠 (上海美术电影制片厂, Shànghǎi Měishù Diànyǐng Zhìpiānchǎng); Wugniu: zaon-he me-zeq di-in tsy-phi-tshaon), also known as SAFS (美影廠 (美影厂, Měi Yǐng Chǎng); Wugniu: me-in-tshaon), is a Chinese animation studio based in Shanghai, China, as part of the Shanghai Film Group Corporation.
 Shanghai Animation Film Studio was officially established in April 1957, led by pioneering animators and artists, including Te Wei, and the Wan Brothers.
 It has produced around 500 films with over 40,000 minutes of original animation data source, covering 80% of China's domestic animation production.

 SAFS produces a number of animated films in various art forms with Chinese artistic characteristics, including Jianzhi, Shuimohua, Puppetoon, Zhezhi (also known as origami), Shadow puppetry, etc. It also has international collaborations with various studios around the world.

 History

 Establishment (1946-1957)

 In 1949, at the time the People's of Republic China was established, the Ministry of Culture sent a group of young animators, including Te Wei (1915-2010), the caricaturist, and Jing Shi (1919-1997), the painter, to Changchun Film Studio, known as Northeast Film Studio before 1946, to start an animation team.
 As Te Wei described, the pioneers had a lack of knowledge and technique regarding animation, so at the time, Te Wei led the team to study animation productions done by the Soviet Union.

 In 1950, the animation team transferred to Shanghai, where advanced animating equipment and human resources were available, and it was expanded by the entry of new young artists from Central Academy of Fine Arts, the Art Institute of Suzhou, and other leading institutions.
 Meanwhile, as the political situation stabilized in China, the Wan Brothers, Wan Chaochen and Wan Laiming, the earliest Chinese animators, returned to Shanghai to join the group.
 In 1957, Shanghai Animation Film Studio was officially set up as an independent department under the Ministry of Culture.
 As the director and the head of the studio, Te Wei led over 200 workers at the time to create educational and entertaining animated films for children.
 While learning animation techniques from overseas, the pioneers started to explore new methods to reflect Chinese cultural characteristics, including using puppets, paper-cutting, and traditional Chinese art elements such as Beijing Opera masking.
 The Magical Pen (1955) and The Conceited General (1956), two of the most representative films at the time, brought up attention worldwide and won a series of domestic and international awards.

 The founding of Shanghai Animation Film studio was also promoted by the "Hundred Flowers Campaign" in 1956, in which the government of the Communist Party encouraged the development and innovation of technology and art in China.